Boult Wade Tennant

 Bulletins » Regression toward the mean: UK Court of Appeal looks for harmony with the European Patent Office on Artificial Neural Networks

 Not quite eight months have gone by since, at a snap, the High Court judgement in favour of Emotional Perception AI Ltd upended the patentability (or otherwise) of artificial neural networks (ANNs) in the UK.
-The UK IPO first suspended their AI patentability guidelines, and then re-introduce them with a (narrow) ANN carve out, and, at the eleventh hour, went to the Court of Appeal to contest the decision.
+The UK IPO first suspended their AI patentability guidelines, and then re-introduced them with a (narrow) ANN carve out, and, at the eleventh hour, went to the Court of Appeal to contest the decision.
 The world has turned and now the Court of Appeal has allowed the UK IPO’s appeal against the decision.
-We find ourselves snapped back to the pre-November 2203 practice on ANNs (complete with further UK IPO statutory guidance hot off the press), but why?
+We find ourselves snapped back to the pre-November 2023 practice on ANNs (complete with further UK IPO statutory guidance hot off the press), but why?

 The High Court decision held that: